Regression Discontinuity Design with Potentially Many Covariates: Introduction

 In randomized controlled trials, regression adjustment using covariates is a common practice since it is always helpful to improve asymptotic efficiency of the causal effect estimator as far as a full set of treatment-covariate interactions is included (Lin, 2013).
 Also a recent paper by Lei and Ding (2021) proposed a bias correction method for the regression adjustment estimator with a diverging number of covariates.
-On the other hand, in the RDD analysis, which is a quasi-experiment, the efficiency gain by introducing covariates is not necessarily guaranteed, and CCFT provided a concrete guideline by clarifying the conditions to achieve consistency and efficiency gain for the covariates adjusted RDD estimator.
-Typically the efficiency improves when the projection coefficients of the covariates on the outcome is equal for both control and treatment groups.
+On the other hand, in the RDD analysis, which is a quasi-experiment setup, the efficiency gain by introducing covariates is not necessarily guaranteed, and CCFT provided a concrete guideline by clarifying the conditions to achieve consistency and efficiency gain for the covariate adjusted RDD estimator.
+Typically the efficiency improves when the projection coefficients of the covariates on the outcome are equal for both control and treatment groups.
 Since practitioners also commonly incorporate covariates for the RDD analysis, CCFT's guideline has a large impact in applied research.
-When we use covariates, it is common to employ their transformations and interactions, and the number of terms can be pretty large.
+When we use covariates, it is common to employ their transformations and interactions, and the number of these terms can be pretty large.
 This paper adds a further guideline for practitioners who also face a large number of covariates.
-In the above scenario for efficiency improvement, it is beneficial to augment CCFT's procedure with covariate selection by the high-dimensional methods particularly when the projection coefficients satisfy certain sparsity.
-Furthermore, even if the practitioner is not convinced a priori with efficiency gain, the regression adjustment in the RDD analysis can be a useful complement to the unadjusted RDD estimates particularly when their standard errors are large.
+To begin with, the (weighted) OLS estimation in CCFT is not applicable when the number of covariates is larger than the sample size.
+Also, in the above scenario for efficiency improvement, it is beneficial to augment CCFT's procedure with covariate selection by high-dimensional statistical methods particularly when the regression coefficients for the conditional mean function satisfy certain sparsity.